Construction Site Accidents in Birmingham

-From the expansion of New Street station to the Metro extension, there have been exciting recent developments in local construction.
+From the expansion of New Street station to the Metro extension, there have been exciting construction developments in Birmingham.
 Unfortunately, it can also be extremely dangerous due to the equipment potentially involved and the practical nature of the role.
-This is why there are additional strict guidelines in place that building and construction firms must follow.
+This is why there are additional strict guidelines in place that firms must follow to prevent construction site accidents.

 Employers owe a duty of care, not just to their employees, but to anyone on their premises, including contractors and visitors.
-This duty of care extends to employers within the building and construction industry, which, along with other UK industries, is regulated by the Health and Safety Executive (HSE).
-If you are working out with the UK but in the EU, you are similarly protected by the European Agency for Safety and Health at Work.
+This duty of care extends to all employers within the building and construction industry, which, along with other UK industries, is regulated by the Health and Safety Executive (HSE).

 - Being able to enter and exit all parts of the building site safely